StefanV85/LambdaLayerWithTS/README.md

 * Select "yes" to enable Layers for this function
 * select the existing Lambda layer
 * select "no" for edit the local Lambda function now
-* Try out "amplify push" to  push the Lambda Function to your aws account
+* Try out "amplify push" to  push the Lambda Function to your AWS account
-* After successfully push, you can see in the aws console, that the Lambda function references to the Lambda layer
+* After successfully push, you can see in the AWS Management Console, that the Lambda function references to the Lambda layer

 ## 2.6 Swith to Typescript
 ### 2.6.1 Install Typescript Modules